 - Inadequacies of interpreter services, need for language-concordant physicians: Although many medical settings provide interpreters, communication errors during the interpretation process remain common and can lead to serious clinical consequences.5 Patients who have access to language-concordant physicians, however, are more likely to report that their concerns and needs were addressed, more likely to bond with their providers, and more likely to be satisfied with the health care experience.3,6 Many patients, however, do not have access to physicians who speak their preferred language.

-Description of the Innovative ActivityKaiser Permanente Southern California’s Language Concordance Program created a comprehensive strategy to ensure that patients have access to primary care physicians who have been certified as speaking their preferred language.
-The program provides fluency certification to physicians who speak any of 14 designated languages.
+Description of the Innovative ActivityKaiser Permanente Southern California’s Language Concordance Program created a comprehensive strategy to improve how often patients have access to primary care and specialty physicians who have been certified as speaking their preferred language.
+The program provides fluency certification to physicians who speak any of 21 designated languages.
 To ensure the availability of such physicians, the program offers incentives and educational benefits for physicians who speak or wish to become fluent in another language, and actively recruits bilingual providers.
 Key program elements include:

-- Fluency certification for physicians: Physicians who speak any of 14 designated languages can take a 40-minute assessment test called the Clinician Cultural and Linguistic Assessment (CCLA) developed by Kaiser Permanente National Diversity Program Office.
+- Fluency certification for physicians: Physicians who speak any of 21 designated languages can take a 40-minute assessment test called the Clinician Cultural and Linguistic Assessment (CCLA) developed by Kaiser Permanente National Diversity Program Office.
 This test ensures verifiable linguistic proficiency in clinical encounters whereby the clinician is deemed to have a qualifying level of proficiency in communicating directly with patients independent of an interpreter.
 Those who pass are certified as fluent and are entered into a registry of participants in the language concordance program.
-Since the program's inception, more than 1,100 physicians have been certified (updated August 2013).
-Languages that were initially covered by the program included Arabic, Armenian, Cantonese, Farsi, Khmer, Korean, Mandarin, Russian, Spanish, Tagalog, and Vietnamese.
-At the end of 2009, French, Japanese, and Portuguese were added to the program.
+Since the program's inception, more than 2,300 physicians have been certified.
+The following languages are covered by the program: Amharic, Arabic, Armenian, Burmese, Cantonese, Farsi, French, Haitian Creole, Hindi, Hmong, Japanese, Khmer, Korean, Mandarin, Polish, Portuguese, Russian, Somali, Spanish, Tagalog, and Vietnamese (updated August 2014).

 - Programs to build capacity among language-concordant physicians: The program uses financial incentives and special recruitment efforts to maximize the number of physicians certified in the designated languages, as outlined below: